CopyCat73/node-red-contrib-youless/README.md

 Energy measurements from the Youless LS120 device

 Enter your device ip and optional password in the node settings.
-Attach a trigger to the input to receive Youless data.
-The following values are reported.
-Each value type has its own output port (hover to see name), which sends a payload to the specified topic.

-Available values:
+Attach a node to the measurements output.
+Each value type ins sent in a separate message with value payload and topics as described below.

+The following values are reported (based on LS120 device):

 * cnt: counter in kWh
 * pwr: Pwer consumption in Watt